cal-itp/benefits/docs/tutorials/secrets.md

 ## Refreshing secrets

-Container apps pick up new key vault values [within 30 minutes](https://learn.microsoft.com/en-us/azure/container-apps/manage-secrets?tabs=azure-portal#key-vault-secret-uri-and-secret-rotation) without intervention.
-You can trigger an immediate reevaluation by deploying a new revision or stopping and restarting the container app.
+Container Apps pick up new key vault values [within 30 minutes](https://learn.microsoft.com/en-us/azure/container-apps/manage-secrets?tabs=azure-portal#key-vault-secret-uri-and-secret-rotation) without intervention.
+You can trigger an immediate reevaluation by saving a new revision (Azure > Container App > Application < Containers > Save as a new revision) or stopping and restarting the container app.